AXErunners/axerunners.github.io/_posts/2018-03-01-how-to-mine-asic.md

 ```
 ccminer -a x11 -o stratum+tcp://eu1.arcpool.com:1208 -u PBSFWKt583Xb5t92EPccWnXP2UHMTtCt5F -p x
 ```
 You then need to change -u `PBSFWKt583Xb5t92EPccWnXP2UHMTtCt5F` to reflect your own account.
+Replace `stratum+tcp://eu1.arcpool.com:1208` to another pool if needed.
 Go to "File > Save as" and save the file as `start.bat` in the same folder containing your miners application files.
 You are now ready to mine, double click on `start.bat` to start mining.